magenta/magenta/magenta/tools/pip/README.md

 reference it in the `srcs` field for the `//magenta:magenta` target.

 When you add a new module to be exported, you'll also need to add it to this `__init__.py` file.
-The order of the import statements is critical because they must be listed in dependency order.
-There are instructions in that file for how to automatically generate the list in the correct order.
+There are instructions in that file for how to automatically generate the list based on the python library dependencies.

 Now the `//magenta/tools/pip:build_pip_package` target just needs to depend on `//magenta`.